syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Tables.md

 {% endtabs %}

+## Get the actual height of the table

+You can get the actual height of a table.
+Refer to the following code example.

+{% tabs %}

+{% highlight c# %}

+//Opens existing PowerPoint file
+IPresentation pptxDoc = Presentation.Open("Sample.pptx");

+//Opens slide in the presentation
+ISlide slide = pptxDoc.Slides[0];

+//Open Table in the slide to make changes
+ITable table = slide.Shapes[0] as ITable;

+//Changing the paragraph content in the table table.Rows[0].Cells[0].TextBody.AddParagraph("Hello World");

+//Get the dynamic height of the table float height=table.GetActualHeight();

+//Save the presentation
+pptxDoc.Save("Table.pptx");

+//Close the presentation
+pptxDoc.Close();

+{% endhighlight %}
+{% highlight vb.net %}

+'Open an existing PowerPoint file
+Dim pptxDoc As IPresentation = Presentation.Open("Sample.pptx")

+'Get the table from the slide
+Dim table As ITable = TryCast(pptxDoc.Slides(0).Shapes(0), ITable)

+‘Changing the paagraph content in te table table.Rows[0].Cells[0].TextBody.AddParagraph("Hello World");

+‘Get the dynamic height of table
+Dim height As float = table.GetActualHeight()

+'Save the presentation
+pptxDoc.Save("Table.pptx")

+'Close the presentation
+pptxDoc.Close()

+{% endhighlight %}

+{% endtabs %}

+N> Get the actual height of the table is not supported in UWP, ASP.NET CORE and Xamarin platforms

 ## Applying table formatting

 You can format a table to change its appearance by customizing the table border, cell background, cell margins etc. The following code example demonstrates how to apply the custom table formatting.